-Setting Description Factory Default Forward All Allow the switch to forward all Multicast streams including Forward Unknown known and unknown Forward Unknown Allows the switch to forward all unknown Multicast streams Filter Unknown Allows the switch to drop all unknown Multicast steams
+Setting Description Factory Default Forward Unknown Allows the switch to forward all unknown Multicast streams Forward Unknown Filter Unknown Allows the switch to drop all unknown Multicast steams

 QoS

 The Moxa switch's traffic prioritization capability provides Quality of Service (QoS) to your network by making data delivery more reliable.
 You can prioritize traffic on your network to ensure that high priority data is transmitted with minimum delay.
 Traffic can be controlled by a set of rules to obtain the required Quality of Service for your network.
 The rules define different types of traffic and specify how each type should be treated as it passes through the switch.
 The Moxa switch can inspect both IEEE 802.1p/1Q layer 2 CoS tags, and even layer 3 TOS information to provide consistent classification of the entire network.
 The Moxa switch's QoS capability improves the performance and determinism of industrial networks for mission-critical applications.